ORGANIC TRACE MINERALS

 Click for more information on Ocean Trace minerals

 The three previous suggestions are a vast improvement to our current food supply.
 Some are long term (a garden), while others might not taste that good to us.
-My fourth option offers the most benefits, is convenient, and is perhaps the most popular.
-Take sea vegetable powder AND powdered sea minerals in capsule form.
-My wife and I have taken both sea vegetables and sea minerals for years, and are so much healthier for it!
+My fourth option offers some amazing benefits, is convenient, and is perhaps the most popular.
+Take sea vegetable powder in capsule form.
+My wife and I have taken sea vegetables for years, and are so much healthier for it!

 A WHOLE NEW WORLD AWAITS YOU